AdsophicSolutions/AppBlocks.Autofac.Examples/src/ValidatorAndWorkflowWriter/README.md

 ### Example.cs
 The Run method creates an ApplicationContainerBuilder and initializes an Autofac lifetime scope and runs the service.

+### ApplicationContainerBuilder.cs
+Every AppBlocks.Autofac application must define a class that inherits from AppBlocksContainerBuilder.
+This inherited class is used to configure application Autofac services and other entities.
+In this example, ApplicationContainerBuilder performs the task of registering Autofac services in the application assembly.

 ### IService.cs
 Defines a service interface with a single method Run.